MahmoudHegazi/weather_journal_app/README.md

 ## note
-for some reason the temp not apear good, even in one call API
+for some reason the temp 3 numbers (API return that not me), even in one call API